School of Social Work (University of Illinois Urbana-Champaign)

-The School of Social Work is a school at the University of Illinois at Urbana–Champaign which exclusively focuses on social work education.
+The School of Social Work is the social work school of University of Illinois Urbana-Champaign.
 The school was originally a graduate school, but began an undergraduate program in Fall 2010.

-On July 28, 2017, Steve Anderson was named as the new dean of the school.
-He succeeded Wynne Korr on September 15.
-Korr had served since 2002.
+On May 11, 2023, Ben Lough was named as the new dean of the school.
+He succeeded Steve Anderson.
+Anderson had served since 2017.

 Facilities

 The School of Social Work houses one building, located on Nevada Street in Urbana.
 Until 2009, the building used to be housed on Oregon Street.
 The current location is three blocks east of the Main Quadrangle, and a block east of Busey–Evans Residence Halls.

 Ranking

-As of 2016, the master's program has been ranked #16 nationally by U.S. News & World Report.
+As of 2025, the master's program has been ranked 24th out of 319 social work schools by U.S. News & World Report.

-Concentrations

-Any student pursuing their MSW can choose from five different concentrations.